meowgorithm/babylogger/README.md

 Note that when running in non-terminal situations, ANSI escape sequences (read: colors) will be stripped from the output.

-Also note that for accurate logging, Babylogger should be the first middleware called.
+Also note that for accurate logging Babylogger should be the first middleware called.